Along the Ota River, Hiroshima

 What does a strong candidate for the Fellowship to Hiroshima look like?

 The Fellow for this position will need to be respectful of people from diverse cultural and ethnic backgrounds, and interested in global relations and social issues.
 Highly qualified applicants for this Fellowship will have studied abroad in Japan and are knowledgeable in Japanese history and society, and the historical relationship between the U.S. and Japan.
-Applicants will need a minimum of two years of college-level Japanese language training.
-The Fellow will be required to take an intensive summer Japanese course in Japan preceding the Fellowship.
+Applicants will need a minimum of three years of college-level Japanese language training.
+The Fellow will be required to take an intensive summer Japanese course preceding the Fellowship.
 The common language in the UNITAR office is English, but work is conducted in Japanese at ANT-Hiroshima and Green Legacy Hiroshima.